wp-plugins/fancybox-for-wordpress/readme.txt

 = Known Bugs =

-* Shadows not perfect yet on IE6/7, but close
+* Shadows not perfect on IE6/7
+* Options page may not work on WordPress MU

 == Installation ==